Peanut-Butter-OSS/PDF-Marking-Tool/testing/test-cases.md

 ## Plugin

 ### IMP-7 Marking Tool Menu
-1. Menu while marking tools are disabled
+1. Menu while marking tools are disabled (PASSED)
-2. Menu while marking tools are enabled
+2. Menu while marking tools are enabled (PASSED)
-3. About popup
+3. About popup (PASSED)

 ### IMP-8 Enable/Disable Marking Tools
+1. Successful activation (Tools are added)
+2. Successful deactivation (Tools are removed)
-1. Attempt to enable while multiple documents are open
+3. Attempt to enable while multiple documents are open (PASSED)
-2. Attempt to enable if no document is open
+4. Attempt to enable if no document is open (PASSED)
-3. Enable if already enabled (Use JS console)
+5. Enable if already enabled (Use JS console) (PASSED)
-4. Disable is already disabled (Use JS console)
+6. Disable is already disabled (Use JS console) (PASSED)
-5. Enable if icon files cannot be found
+7. Enable if icon files cannot be found

 ### IMP-1 Configured Location for MArked and unmarked files
 TODO